MSN and PMC Admission Requirements

 The School of Nursing hosts campus visits in October and March of each year.
 Applicants are strongly encouraged to attend to learn more about programs offered at the School of Nursing.

-There are 8 requirements of those who seek admission to Vanderbilt University School of Nursing.
-These requirements vary somewhat depending upon your educational background and whether you are already a Registered Nurse.
+There are 8 requirements for those who seek admission to Vanderbilt University School of Nursing.
+These requirements vary somewhat depending upon your educational background and whether you are already a Registered Nurse

-- All applicants must provide three letters of professional reference.
+All applicants must provide three letters of professional reference.
 References should be from faculty members, professional colleagues, or work supervisors who can evaluate your potential for success in a graduate program.
 Recommendations from family, friends, other students or co-workers are NOT appropriate.
+While only three references are required, the online application system will allow you to provide names of up to 5 recommenders.

-- All applicants must complete the interview survey.
+- All applicants must respond to the six application questions.
 Both the writing style (i.e. grammar, punctuation, spelling, word use) and content of your responses will be used in the overall evaluation of your application to the program.
-In addition to the written interview survey, applicants to the Psychiatric-Mental Health Nurse Practitioner specialty are required to have a personal, or telephone, interview with a faculty member.
-Other specialties may also require an interview.
-After a preliminary review of your application, you will be contacted to schedule the interview.

 - All applicants are required to have certain prerequisite courses from an accredited college or university.